 (Note: This is an update of an article we originally published in August 2016, edited for our Visual Effects Oscar series.)

-This year’s live-action remake of The Jungle Book has become one of 2016’s surprise hits, earning high marks from critics and fans alike on its way to more than $363 million in U.S. theaters and a whopping $955 million worldwide so far — and its theatrical run still isn’t over.
+The live-action remake of The Jungle Book was one of 2016’s surprise hits, earning high marks from critics and fans alike on its way to more than $364 million in U.S. theaters and a whopping $966.5 million worldwide.

 Directed by veteran actor and Iron Man director Jon Favreau, The Jungle Book is a remake of Walt Disney Pictures’ 1967 animated film (which was itself inspired by Rudyard Kipling’s collection of jungle tales) and follows an orphaned human boy raised by wolves in the jungles of India.
 12-year-old actor Neel Sethi portrays Mowgli, the boy at the heart of the story who must find his place in the world when the deadly tiger Shere Khan threatens him and his adopted family.

-It wasn’t enough to simply create a cast of animal allies and enemies for Mowgli to interact with on his journey of self-discovery, though, as Favreau and Disney tasked visual-effects studios Moving Picture Company and Peter Jackson’s Weta Digital with making the creature characters talk with some assistance from some of the most famous names in Hollywood.
+It wasn’t enough to simply create a cast of animal allies and enemies for Mowgli to interact with on his journey of self-discovery, though.
+Favreau and Disney tasked visual-effects studios Moving Picture Company and Peter Jackson’s Weta Digital with making the creature characters talk with the voices of some of the most famous names in Hollywood.

-Creating just one lifelike animal digitally can often be a difficult process (just ask the Life of Pi visual-effects team), but an entire cast of jungle creatures that not only interact with a human cast member, but also talk in a believable way?
-It was all part of the extremely formidable challenge for The Jungle Book’s creative team.
+Creating just one lifelike animal digitally can often be a difficult process (just ask the Life of Pi visual-effects team), but crafting an entire cast of jungle creatures that not interact with a human cast member and talk in a believable way?
+It was an extremely formidable challenge for The Jungle Book’s creative team.